clipopera2025/clipopera_assets/README.md

 A `/health` endpoint returns `{ "status": "ok" }` for uptime monitoring.
 Run `curl http://localhost:8000/health` to check.

+## Notion to Sora Video Pipeline

+Submit prompts via a Notion form connected to Zapier.
+Configure the Zapier webhook action to POST the form fields to `https://clip-opera.vercel.app/api/create-video-job`.
+The FastAPI service creates a video generation job on Azure OpenAI Sora and polls until a video URL is available.

 ## Node.js Upload & Meta OAuth Demo